telerik/maui-docs/controls/calendar/blackout-dates.md

 ## Disabled (Blackout) Dates Example

-The following snippets show how to disable certain dates in Calendar control.
+The following snippets show how to disable dates in Calendar control.

 **1.** Define the `RadCalendar` control in XAML.

 <snippet id='calendar-blackout-dates'/>

-**2.** Add a VieWModel with defined blackout dates.
+**2.** Add a ViewModel with defined blackout dates.

 <snippet id='calendar-blackoutdates-viewmode'/>